-The Spaulding Rehabilitation Network includes four hospitals, 23 outpatient centers, and three skilled nursing facilities which share a mission is to improve the quality of life for people experiencing illness, injury, and disability.
+The Spaulding Rehabilitation Network includes three hospitals, 25 outpatient centers, and a skilled nursing facilities which share a mission is to improve the quality of life for people experiencing illness, injury, and disability.

 The Spaulding Network is at the forefront of innovative treatment for major disabling conditions, including spinal cord injury (SCI), traumatic brain injury (TBI), other traumatic injuries, stroke, and neuromuscular disorders such as multiple sclerosis, cerebral palsy, and Parkinson’s disease.
 At Spaulding, the treatment goals go far beyond immediate rehabilitation to address long-term health and function, as well as giving patients encouragement and hope as they return to their lives in the community.